kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 **What we are emulating**: a library that ships a default email notifier implementation and configuration contract, while still allowing the application to override presentation details later.

-First, create the library module build file:
+First, create the library module build file.
+Unlike `common`, this module declares a `@ConfigMapper` type, so it needs Kora code generation of its own:

-===! ":fontawesome-brands-java: Java"
+===! ":fontawesome-brands-java: `Java`"

     `guide-dependency-injection/guide-dependency-injection-lib/build.gradle`